snowflakedb/ArcticTraining/docs/data.rst

 ^^^^^^^

-To define a custom data factory, you must implement the :meth:`~.DataFactory.tokenize` method.
+To define a custom data factory, you must implement the :meth:`~.DataFactory.process` method.
 Additionally, you can override the :meth:`~.DataFactory.load`, :meth:`~.DataFactory.split_data`, and :meth:`~.DataFactory.create_dataloader` methods to change default behaviors.